 I put them all on the same diet.
 I found an organic dry dog food with meat as its main ingredient (no soy, corn, wheat, or animal bi-products).
 To every bowl of dried food I added an oil supplement 3-6-9 blend, Shillington, Body Balance (you can also make your own, see the recipe here), Total Nutrition Powder (I made my own, but it’s time consuming.
-You can get it from Dr. Shillington.), a lot of organic garlic powder, Nordic Naturals Cod Liver Oil, systemic enzymes, digestive enzymes, and two raw eggs.
+You can get it from Dr. Shillington.), a lot of organic garlic powder, Nordic Naturals Cod Liver Oil, systemic enzymes, digestive enzymes, a tablespoon or two of coconut oil, and two raw eggs.
 I also added garlic, and increased garlic as they got used to it.
 I’ve read all about how garlic may be bad for dogs (and humans) but not in my experience.
 None of them were crazy about the dog food at first.
 The food would sit for hours before they would eat just enough to get rid of their hunger pains.
 But now, just two months later, they lick every bit of Total Nutrition Powder off the bowl.
 In fact, you should have seen the look I got today when I didn’t have time to feed them with all the good stuff.
 They were begging for food and it was getting late and I was so busy, I just poured some dry food in their bowls.
 They looked at me like I lost my mind.
 Four hours later the food was still sitting there and they are waiting to be properly fed.

 In addition, for the first week, I gave them calcium and magnesium via this trick (used the leftover eggs in their food), Homemade Calcium and Magnesium.